 Grammar Guerrilla: Proud, Prideful; Converse, Conversate

 HB reader Barbara asks, “Is conversate a word?
 I am a nurse and see other nurses using it in their progress notes.
 Example: ‘The resident was seen conversating with her room mate.’
 Thanks Barbara.
 That is a good question.
-In English verbs, . . .
+In English, verbs, . . .
 Continue reading →

 Grammar Guerilla: Champing Vs Chomping At The Bit

 Language evolves over time and that process is often driven by popular usage.
-This may be one of those instances where popular usage has so far outstripped the original use of a phrase that it is beyond correcting.
-Nevertheless I persevere if . . .
+This may be one of those instances where popular usage has so outstripped the original use of a phrase that it is beyond correcting.
+Nevertheless I persevere if only . . .
 Continue reading →

 Grammar Guerrilla: It’s And Its